Massapequa station

 Massapequa is a station along the Long Island Rail Road's Montauk Branch in Massapequa, New York, serving Babylon Branch trains.
-It is officially located on Sunrise Highway east of Broadway and NY 107 and parking lots are located far beyond its given location.
+It is located on Sunrise Highway east of Broadway and NY 107 and parking lots are located far beyond its given location.
+Some off-peak and weekend Babylon Branch trains begin or end their runs at this station.

 History

 Early history

 Massapequa station is typical of the elevated Babylon Branch stations that were rebuilt during the mid-to-late 20th century.
 It was originally built by the South Side Railroad of Long Island on October 28, 1867 as South Oyster Bay station, until May 1889.
 The second relocated depot was built May-June 1891, and razed in January 1953 as part of the grade elimination project of the post-war era.
 A temporary station was relocated west of the former location on January 12, 1953, and the current elevated structure entered service between December 14-18, 1953.